burtlo/utils_is_a_junk_drawer/presentation.md

 * Is it too cumbersome to create gems?
 * Is it too difficult to manage our dependencies?
 * Is there a way we can create smaller, light-weight, re-usable dependencies?

+## SLIDE - Better or Worse?

+Within the "junk" I found so much more than a binary judgment.
+Better.
+Worse.

+Developers did treat the code within their junk drawers differently.
+Overall the quality of the "junk" code was better than that of the "core" code.

+What I didn't expect to find were all the useful tools and interesting ideas within these junk drawers.
+Tools confined to the junk drawer because either our framework or our tools still make it less than trivial to manage them separately.
+Ideas shared across so many projects -- repeating patterns -- suggesting to me that there may be more truths.

 ## SLIDE - Conclusion ("one project's junk is another project's treasure")